 While the strip mall today is entirely connected, it was actually two buildings when it was first constructed.
-Its first two tenants were Varly Drug and a Socony-Vacuum service station.
-By the time it opened in 1955, there were a total of 14 tenants which also included Yergey Variety Store, George Sevick’s Western Goods Store, Martin Donut Company, Commercial Savings and Loan, Franco Beauty Salon, Willoughby Barber Shop, Daniel Furniture Store, Roffman’s Delicatessen, King’s Candies, Town and Country Investment Company, Puritan Laundry and a Mobil service station.
+Anchored by Big Chief Supermarket, the mall’s first two tenants were Varly Drug and a Socony-Vacuum service station.
+By the time it opened, there were a total of 14 tenants which also included Yergey Variety Store, George Sevick’s Western Goods Store, Martin Donut Company, Commercial Savings and Loan, Franco Beauty Salon, Willoughby Barber Shop, Daniel Furniture Store, Roffman’s Delicatessen, King’s Candies, Town and Country Investment Company, Puritan Laundry, and a Mobil service station.

 1956 advertisement for Holiday Lounge.
 This is before Pat Foley took it over.